Flag Day (film): Controversy

-During promotion for the movie, at a time when thousands were dying monthly from the COVID-19 pandemic in the United States, Penn stated he didn't want anyone who chose not to be vaccinated against COVID-19 to be allowed to see the movie in theaters, which upset anti-vaxxers.
+During promotion for the movie, at a time when thousands were dying monthly from the COVID-19 pandemic in the United States, Penn stated he did not want anyone who chose not to be vaccinated against COVID-19 to be allowed to see the movie in theaters, which upset anti-vaxxers.

 Reception

 Box office

 Flag Day was released in 24 theaters and made $40,750 in its opening weekend.
 According to Deadline Hollywood, the film was targeting an "older, sophisticated demo."
 In its initial release, 56% of all audiences were over the age of 55, low numbers that were credited to the Delta variant.
 The film was screened in 50 theaters in its second weekend.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 24 critics, indicating "mixed or average" reviews.